 - Make a list of the top three things that are weighing on you right now

 Nothing complicated.
-Just 1, 2, 3.
-Get them out of your brain on onto paper (or a digital note if that’s more your style).
+Just 1, 2, 3 so you can get them out of your brain on onto paper (or a digital note if that’s more your style).
+Because you might feel open to more once you get out three, try not to limit yourself if you need to get more out.

 - Expand on the list you just made